yassineAbou/LLMS/README.md

 Discover the power of AI with our Kotlin Multiplatform app.
 Choose from the latest open-source text and image models to boost your creativity.
 Pick the model that fits you, create unique texts or images. and keep everything safe and in sync across your devices.

+## ⚠️ Important Update
+The text model REST API provider for text models has changed its pricing policy.
+I'm currently in the process of switching to a new provider.
+Text generation features will be temporarily not working as expected during this transition.

 ## Releases
 ### ✅ Available Releases
 - **Android app**